-Announcing the Innovative Translational Research Award!
+About the Innovative Translational Research Award!

 AeroPress has been innovating since 1984, so it’s a natural fit for us to partner with Cookies for Kids’ Cancer, a charity dedicated to raising money for groundbreaking research to advance novel, less toxic treatments for childhood cancer.
-The Innovative Translational Research Award, fully funded by AeroPress, Inc., will grant up to $100,000 to a young researcher studying promising new treatments for children who are fighting cancer.
+The Innovative Translational Research Award, fully funded by AeroPress, Inc., grants up to $100,000 to a young researcher studying promising new treatments for children who are fighting cancer.

-About the Award Applicants
+Meet the Award Winner!

 By the Numbers: Cookies for Kids’ Cancer